 - BRICS: China, India, Brazil, Russia, and South Africa.

-- Africa: Ethiopia and Mozambique.
+- Africa: Mozambique.

-- Latin America: Uruguay, Venezuela, Colombia, Dominican Republic and Mexico.
+- Latin America: Uruguay, Venezuela, and Colombia.

 His main research interests are comparing social, technological, economic, democratic and politically innovative processes in cities and regions by paying special attention to cases and issues of regional and metropolitan devolution.
-In particular, he is focused on investigating European City-Region and Smart City benchmarking case studies through the application of qualitative and action research methods.
+In particular, he is focused on investigating European City-Region and Smart City benchmarking case studies through the application of qualitative and action research mixed methods.

 - Transitional & Experimental (Smart) Cities: Given the so-called smart city dominance in sustainable urban development these days, how could we implement a multi-stakeholder (Calzada, 2016) smart city alternative and more inclusive governance approach by considering the entire range of metropolitan and regional agents involved (based on the penta-helix model consisting of the interdependency between the private sector, the public sector, academia, civic society. and entrepreneurs)?
 What are the practical and/or political interventions needed?
-How can Urban Living Labs help to re-locate the smart city debate in a broader and bolder innovative debate?
+How can Urban Living Labs (ULL) help to re-locate the smart city debate in a broader and bolder innovative debate?